By-elections to the 41st Canadian Parliament: Bourassa

+By-election due to the resignation of Denis Coderre.

+Source(s) "November 25, 2013 By-elections".
+Elections Canada.
+November 26, 2013.
+Retrieved December 14, 2013.
+"November 25, 2013 By-election – Financial Reports (as reviewed)".
+Retrieved October 29, 2014.

 Provencher

 Minister of Public Safety Vic Toews resigned from cabinet and as an MP effective July 9, 2013, to spend more time with his family and join the private sector.
 The Chief Electoral Officer received official notification of the vacancy on July 15, 2013.
 On October 20, 2013, the by-election date of November 25, 2013, was announced.

 Despite rumors that Steinbach MLA Kelvin Goertzen and Deputy Mayor of Steinbach Michael Zwaagstra would run for the Conservative nomination, both decided not to, and instead endorsed Steinbach Credit Union president Ted Falk, who won the nomination by acclamation.

 Former parliamentary page Natalie Courcelles Beaudry, who also works in the constituency office of Dawson Trail MLA Ron Lemieux, was the only declared candidate for the NDP nomination, which was decided on October 20.

 The only declared candidate for the Liberal nomination was riding president Terry Hayward, who resigned his position in order to seek the nomination.
 Hayward had previously run as the Liberal candidate in the 2011 federal election.
 Hayward was acclaimed as the Liberal nominee on September 25, 2013.

 The Green Party chose former candidate Janine Gibson as its nominee.